Fractional Ownership – Answers To Frequently Asked Questions

-A typical shared property agreement will provide that an owner who has been accused of a violation be given notice of the accusation and a limited time to either contest it or cure it.
-If the accused fractional share owner chooses to contest the allegation, the matter is submitted to dispute resolution, which is typically mediation, or if that is unsuccessful, binding arbitration.
-If the accused co-owner does not cure the violation or initiate dispute resolution within the specified time, his/her interest in the fractional property is sold at market price using a carefully described procedure.
-Sale proceeds are applied to pay any arrearages, transaction costs, legal fees and penalties, and any remaining amounts go to the defaulting co-owner.
+When the alleged violation of the fractional ownership documents was behavioral, the accused owner is typically given notice of the accusation and a limited time to either contest it or cure it.
+If the accused owner chooses to contest the allegation, the matter is submitted to dispute resolution, which is typically mediation, or if that is unsuccessful, binding arbitration.
+If the accused co-owner does not cure the violation or initiate dispute resolution within the specified time, he/she is either subject to some sort of fine or penalty or, in the case of a more serious violation or a long patter of violations, to forced sale or foreclosure.
 Note that a procedure that causes a fractional property owner to simply forfeit his/her ownership, investment or equity, is generally unenforceable and therefore useless to the group.

-Should Fractional Owners Be Allowed To Sell Freely Their Shares Of The Shared Vacation Home?
+Should Fractional Owners Be Allowed to Freely Sell Their Fractional Interests?

 An important thing to keep in mind when considering the issue of fractional share resale is that personalities change, and lives change, in ways that no one expects or can predict, and it is inevitable that people will need or want to leave the group over time.
 Examine the issue both from the perspective of someone who might be forced to accept a new co-owner, and from the perspective of someone who might need to sell because of financial difficulties or illness.
 Also remember that it generally hurts the group dynamic, and makes decision making and management much more difficult, to force someone to stay in the group when he/she needs or wants to leave.